How to Stencil a Wall with Acrylic Paint

 Thankfully the supplies for this project were fairly simple.

 Before I started cutting any foam and doing any painting, I drew out four different stamped “tile” like square patterns.
 I knew that I could then flip and turn them to make nearly endless larger patterns on the wall.
-I brought them into photoshop to make sure I liked how it all looked and then was ready to get started!
+I brought them into photoshop to make sure I liked how it all looked, but you could also just use paper “tiles” to visualize what your design will look like.

 I found 14″ high density foam that was perfect for my stamping project.
 And based on my wall measurements, where our doors were located, etc… I decided to make each of my pattern tiles 8″ x 8″.